What do we mean when we say Digital Library?

 The books portion of the Digital Library is running on our Drupal website, as is all content created after 2012.
 Digital Library book image files are stored on the Internet Archive.
 Book metadata is harvested and stored in Drupal, and the page images are served up via a custom Drupal module using the Internet Archive page turner.
 Other parts of the Digital Library, particularly older virtual exhibitions, bibliographies, and special collections inventories, were all developed using ColdFusion over MSSQL databases.

 Digitized book metadata follows the model set up by the Internet Archive.
-It includes descriptive records in MARCXML with item and page level data also available in XML files.
+It includes descriptive records in MARCXML with item and page level data in separate XML files.
 The MARCXML is generated from our catalog MARC records when we scan.
-One the site, we make the item level data available as RIS (for citations) and as Linked Open Data in RDFa.
-Item level data comes originally from our catalog records as well, but page level data (enumeration, page type, etc.) is either created by the Internet Archive using their Biblio software, or created by us at time of scanning using MACAW (Metadata Collection And Workflow) tool, which was developed in-house.
+In the Digital Library, we make the item level data available as RIS (for citations) and as Linked Open Data in RDFa.
+The page level data (enumeration, page type, etc.) is either created by the Internet Archive using their Biblio software, or created by us at time of scanning using our MACAW (Metadata Collection And Workflow) tool, which was developed in-house.

 Many (but not all) images in the Galaxy of Images have embedded metadata following the Smithsonian standard for embedded metadata in images.
 Vocabularies used in descriptions include Dublin Core, LCSH, AAT, SKOS, bibo, and Romaine subject headings for our Trade Literature.